This easy crab melts recipe is perfect for when you’ve got a hankerin’ for a delicious sandwich recipe, Maryland style!

 - 4 slices Bread

 - Preheat oven to 400 degrees Fahrenheit.

 - In a medium bowl, whisk together lemon juice & mayonnaise until well blended.

 - Add crab meat to mayonnaise mixture and blend well.

-- Then add Old Bay Seasoning, diced celery, diced red onion, and chopped parsley & mix to combine.
+- Then add Old Bay Seasoning, diced celery, diced red onion, chopped parsley, and black pepper (to taste) & mix to combine.